 So the conversation around #MeToo needs to keep happening as long as there are men who continue to see every woman as an opportunity.
 And when enough women can band together and no longer be afraid to say: NO. Not me.
 Not today – then we can stop talking about it.
 But as far as I can see, we’re not there yet.
 Far from it.

-I wasn’t at Sundance to pitch my story; it’s far too early for that.
-I was there to learn.
-I was there to learn all the things I don’t know about an industry known for being shady, sleezy, and sexist.
+I was at Sundance to learn all the things I don’t know about an industry known for being shady, sleezy, and sexist.
 And I was there to meet with the many, many more people whose hearts are in the right place and want to do good work with good people.

 And so, in spite of my exhaustion, I am full of energy.
 I am full of hope.
 I have dozens of business cards of amazing people I want to work with, and I’m confident that our paths will cross again in the near future.